taichi-dev/taichi/docs/meta.rst

      for i in x:
        for j in ti.static(range(3)):
          # The inner loop must be unrolled since j is a vector index instead
-         # of a global tensor index.
+         # of a global array index.
          x[i][j] = 0